 Spinning, also known as “indoor cycling” has become a fan favorite for fitness warriors looking to burn calories efficiently.
 My wife has been taking spinning classes for several years and in the past month, had the opportunity to try a few different spinning classes in San Diego.

 If you’re a frequent reader of my blog, you’d know that my wife and I live in New York City.
-Well, when it came to working out, I simply preferred taking the elevator in my building to access our complementary gym while my wife on the other hand decided that she needed more motivation to workout so she signed up to spinning classes.
+Well, when it came to working out, I simply preferred taking the elevator in my building to access our complimentary gym while my wife, on the other hand, decided that she needed more motivation to workout so she signed up to spinning classes.

 What does she think of spinning classes?
 She’s loved them.

 Back in 2011 she gave birth to our second baby girl and she wasn’t afraid to constantly point out her “baby fat” and that she needs to get back in shape.
 She tried going to the gym with me, taking diet supplements, yoga classes – none of it really stuck with her.
-It either didn’t work, or she quickly lost motivation to keep on going.
+It either didn’t work, or she quickly lost motivation to keep ongoing.
 When she discovered “spinning” in early 2012, she gave it a go, and has stuck to it ever since.
 Now we’ve been able to keep our dog healthy by being subscribed to NomNomNow, which you can find in this review, but finding something for my wife was difficult until she tried spinning!

 What is spinning and what should you expect?